adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 https://www.google.com/search?q=install+git

-In that way you'll be able to get source code directly from repository.
+In that way you'll be able to get the source code directly from repository.

 ## 1. Download and install Erlang